hannamark/4xconvert/po/README.txt

     Install Eclipse maven plugin: http://m2eclipse.sonatype.org/update/
     Need to add other plugins here as well

+  * Initial DB setup

+    From the services/ directory, run:
+        mvn -Plocal,init-db sql:execute

 1.3 CI build (Maven 2.0.9)
     mvn -Plocal,init-db sql:execute
     mvn -Plocal clean install
     mvn -Pci,local integration-test
     mvn -Plocal site verify

-1.4 Usefule, non standard mvn targets
+1.4 Useful, non standard mvn targets

     mvn nci-commons:jboss-undeploy  - removes the deployable from jboss. mvn nci-commons:hbm2ddl - generates the hibernate scheam.sql - usefull when writing migration scripts. mvn cargo:deploy - deploys to jboss
     mvn -Pinit-db sql:execute - reinit the db by completely dropping and recreating. mvn liquibase:update run the liquibase update process, thus creating the schema (if needed) and bring the app in to line with the latest.
         ** Note this is run as part of nearly every build cycle, so there is no need to run it unless you are trying to recreate the db without running the full build.
 Also, it will ONLY work in the services sub directory.

 1.5 Power-Maven Usage
     Deploy and run your integration tests to an already running container mvn -Pci-nostart integration-test

     Run your integration tests against an already running container. cd client
     mvn -Pci-nostart integration-test
     OR
     mvn -Pci-nostart integration-test -Dtest=<testclass>

     Run just the Selenium tests
      - Start and deploy to JBoss